Desires69/meteor-api/README.md

-Meteor snippets for Atom editor
+Extended Meteor Snippets for Atom
 =======================================

 Basic snippets to make meteor development faster in Atom.
 Isomorphic javascript for the win!
 Now supporting Server, Client, Database, Mobile Devices, Testing, and Editor!